DroidTest/TimeMachine/README.md

 y
 EOF
 ```
-**Note:** If the download or installation command fails, please check if you are permitted to visit the google server first.
+**Note1:** If the download or installation command fails, please check if you are permitted to visit the google server first.
+**Note2:** If you are running TimeMachine on Mac-OSX, please make sure the latest version of emulator fits your OS well, or you will have to run with old emulator by following this: https://stackoverflow.com/questions/66455173/android-emulator-30-4-5-not-working-on-macos

 ### Step 3: configure dependencies ###